Cenovus aims for 'net zero' GHG emissions by 2050 | CBC News

 Other oilsands producers on-board

-It is the latest in a string of oil company announcements about commitments to improve environmental performance.
+This is the latest in a string of oil company announcements about commitments to improve environmental performance.

 Fellow oilsands producer Canadian Natural Resources has also pledged to work toward a zero-emissions target, without giving a specific date, using technology and its carbon trapping and storage operations.
 It says it has lowered emissions per barrel from its oilsands mining operation by 37 per cent since 2012.